lakwarus/ballerina-camel-restful-service/README.md

 Same way, I have implemented update-order and the delete-order functionalities and full source code of the application can be found [here](https://github.com/lakwarus/ballerina-camel-springboot-restful-microservice/blob/master/springboot-camel-restdsl/src/main/java/com/lakwarus/sample/pojo/SpringbootCamelRestdslApplication.java).

-Note: writting unit tests and comparision will discuss in seperate article.
+Note: writing unit tests and comparison will discuss in separate article.

 ## Testing
 We can run the RESTful microservice that we developed above, in our local environment.